 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 Through a range of traditional and experimental approaches to drawing, be inspired by new ways of seeing and approaching drawing.
 Identify how the two disciplines when combined can lead to greater concentration and absorption in the process of drawing, experimentation and play, confidence and connection to your subject matter and materials.
 A practical drawing course inspired by the world around us, artists drawings, the imagination, abstraction and a range of drawing media.
 This course offers a great introduction to mindful drawing or a way for you to further integrate mindfulness into your drawing.
 The drawing studio is fully accessible by a wheelchair.

 What will we cover?

-There will be opportunities to explore a range of media and subject matter with reference to a variety of artists work, which will serve as inspiration for expressing shape, volume, line and tone directly and freely in your drawings.
-Group discussion and one-to-one guidance is available throughout the course.
+• There will be opportunities to explore a variety of media and subject matter, which will serve as inspiration for expressing shape, volume, line and tone directly and freely in your drawings.

 What will I achieve?